-- Use enumeration values in Fortran only when interoperating with C procedures that have enumerations as formal parameters and/or return enumeration values as function results. - Ensure the interoperability of the C and Fortran definitions of every enum type used.

-- Ensure that the correct companion processor has been identified, including any companion processor options that affect enum definitions. - Do not use variables assigned enumeration values in arithmetic operations, or to receive the results of arithmetic operations if subsequent use will be as an enumerator.
+- Follow the guidance of ISO/IEC TR 24772-1 clause 6.5.5. - Use enumeration values in Fortran only when interoperating with C procedures that have enumerations as formal parameters and/or return enumeration values as function results. - Ensure the interoperability of the C and Fortran definitions of every enum type used. - Ensure that the correct companion processor has been identified, including any companion processor options that affect enum definitions. - Do not use variables assigned enumeration values in arithmetic operations, or to receive the results of arithmetic operations if subsequent use will be as an enumerator.

-6.6 Numeric Conversion Errors [FLC]
+6.6 Conversion Errors [FLC]